 (8) Radiology: Equipment for diagnostic radiography must be available either on or off the veterinary medical facility.
 Such equipment must be on the premises if orthopedic or open thoracic procedures are performed.
-The equipment must meet federal and state protective requirements and be capable of producing good quality diagnostic radiographs.
+The equipment must meet federal and state protective requirements and be capable of producing, reading and labeling good quality diagnostic radiographs, including imaging diagnosis and findings.
+Equipment for providing diagnostic oral radiography must be available to the veterinary medical facility whenever surgical dental services are offered.